 Withholding / Delaying Notification of Death

 My father passed away about 3 weeks ago.
-We decided at the time not to notify his brother whose health is precarious and whose mental abilities are not 100%.
+We decided at the time not to notify his brother whose health is precarious and whose mental acuity is not 100%.
 On the other hand, as a result, my uncle never sat shiva with the family.
 It feels very awkward to me, especially since family members regularly visit him and I can’t imagine the subject will not come up.
 I’ve heard that in such situations people sometimes tell the relative at a later date.
 Is that appropriate?

 The Aish Rabbi Replies: